National Visa (Type D - long stay)

-The national (long-stay) visa may be issued in relation to the granted residence or in connection with Slovakia´s commitments under international treaties or for the benefit of the Slovak Republic.
-It is issued for a stay longer than 90 days, however, for a period of one year at the longest.
-In relation to the granted residence in Slovakia, the visa is issued for a period of 90 days.
-If the foreigner is allowed to stay longer than for a year, the national visa will be replaced by a temporary residence before the day of its expiry.
+The visa issued for a stay longer than 90 days, however, for a maximum of one year.
+If it is issued for granting a residence permit in Slovakia, the visa is issued for a period of 90 days.
+In case of of the language education, its validity is limited to 31 July of the given academic year.
+If you are allowed to stay longer than for a year, the national visa will be replaced by a temporary residence before the day of its expiry.
 The long-term visa holders are allowed to travel to other Schengen member states (outside the borders of the state which issued the visa); however, these stays cannot exceed 90 days in any 180-days period.

 completed form “Application for National Visa”.
 The application must be signed by the applicant; in case of minors or persons lacking legal capacity, the application must be signed by their legal guardian, who is required to enclose a copy of the document identifying him/her as the applicant’s legal guardian